 The electrical system is composed of circuits with multiple outlets, and even though you can see the external components, there are internal mechanisms and breakers that make contact when you plug in the socket into an outlet, which may cause temporal sparks.
-While this is normal, there are sparks that you should be concerned about.
-For instance:
+While this is normal, there are sparks that you should be concerned about, including the following:

 - Smelly sparks: An outlet spark that is followed by the smell of melting plastic is a bad sign, and you should immediately shut the outlet off at the circuit breaker panel.

 - Big sparks: Sparks leaping out of the outlet holes are dangerous signs.

 - Long sparks: A safe spark should come and die immediately.
 If they fizzle and linger, it’s time to find a solution.